What we're about

-The Kloyz does not represent any political party, social movement, or religious denomination.
-The goal is to create a respectful dialogue, to open up to every perspective no matter how seemingly tense or controversial a topic may be, and potentially to leave no stone unturned in opinion or point of view.
-The Kloyz aspires to provide a non-judgemental and non-passive-agressive conversation about most important issues, events, and ideas that concern Jews and Judaism, and create an environment where personal and intellectual growth meets true democratic values of collective education.
-Members choose topics and/or texts that interest them!
+The Kloyz of the Bay Area is committed to close, collaborative, and interdisciplinary study of classic, traditional and non-traditional Jewish texts on law, philosophy, politics, art, culture, and religion.
+The Bay Area Kloyz is a voluntary association of individuals of various age and background and does not represent any political party, social movement, or religious denomination.
+The goal is to create a respectful dialogue, to open up to every perspective no matter how seemingly tense or controversial a topic may be, to leave no stone unturned in opinion or point of view.
+It is non-judgemental conversation about most important issues, events, and ideas that concern Jews and Judaism, and create an environment where intellectual voice meets the true democratic value of collective education.